lunarlab-gatech/SLIDE_SLAM/README.md

 **Run the docker image**:

-**Important:** Go to `docker/run_container.sh` in this repository & make sure the following directory is correct:
+**Important:** Go to `docker/run_container.sh` in this repository & make sure the following directories is correct:
 ```
 REPO_DIR= ...
+DATA_DIR= ...
 ```
-which should point to the folder of the ros worksapce where this directory is found.
+These should point to the folder of the ros workspace where this directory is found, and the directory where datasets are located.

 Additionally, update the `docker/Dockerfile` with the corresponding values for your user:
 ```